 Large Dogs: Consider a car travel crate that fits in the rear of the car.
 The best models are crash-resistant so your dog doesn't get crushed if the worst happens.

 Prepare for your journey and plan for all eventualities.

-Collar and Leash: Have a means of restraining your dog getting to and from the car.
+- Dog collar and Leash: Have a means of restraining your dog from getting to and from the car.

 The more often your dog travels in the car (and has fun!) the better traveler they will be.
 Make regular trips to exciting places like the park or fields, so they don't only associate the car with 'bad' things such as vet visits.